 Only 800 miles long, Panama is a small country, but one rich in natural resources and biodiversity.
-Nestled between Costa Rica and Colombia and bordered by the Caribbean Sea on one side and the Pacific Ocean on the other, Panama has much to offer for nature enthusiasts.
-Visitors arriving at Panama City can enjoy everything that any cosmopolitan city has to offer, with the added incentive of having tropical forests within the city limits and warm beaches only a few miles away.
+Nestled between Costa Rica and Colombia and bordered by the Caribbean Sea on one side and the Pacific Ocean on the other, the country's strategic location has favored the existence of a large number of animal and plant species.

 * TBA = To Be Arranged.

 ** All prices are in US Dollars

 These rates include a fully personalized itinerary according to your preferences, a specialized local bird guide, a tour leader, a private vehicle, transportation within Panama City, National Park entrance fees, a complete list of birds and wildlife seen on the tour, and snacks (usually tropical fruits).
 Long-distance pick-ups outside of Panama City proper and other service are not included and can be arranged upon request.
 Tips for the guide and driver are not included.

 World-famous Pipeline Road runs much of the length of Soberania National Park.
 Over 20 miles long, it is, without a doubt, one of the best places to see birds in the country.
 Great Curassow, Tiny Hawk, Pheasant Cuckoo, Rufous-vented Ground-cuckoo, Rufous-crested Coquette, Black-throated Trogon, Black-breasted Puffbird, Great Jacamar, Blue Cotinga and Ocellated Antbird are just a few of the species found here.
 Other wildlife can be seen in abundance here, like the Howler Monkey, Capuchin Monkey and Tamandua, to name some of the most charismatic mammals.